TheRhettThompson/My-Postcard/README.md

 <h1># My-Postcard </h1>
 <h2>4Geeks #miami-pt-43 project </h2>

-This is my very first project in coding!
-I created a digital postcard with HTML5 and CSS.

 <strong>This exercise covers the following fundamentals:</strong>
 <li>Basic structure for every HTML5 website.</li>
 <li>The Link tag to import CSS Rules.</li>